killian-brait/mobile_app/better_recs/app/(auth)/NOTES.md

 ## ScrollView vs. Flatlist

 ScrollView doesn't support vertical & horizontal scrolling at the same time, Flatlist does.
 Flatlist may also be better performant.
 Special React-Native error prevents two Flatlists with horizontal and vertical within a ScrollView.

+## Async functions within useEffect

+You CANNOT make useEffect async, therefore you can't use async code directly within a useEffect.
+You can create an async function within useEffect and call it immediately.